banago/PHPloy/readme.md

 ## Usage

-As any script, you can use PHPloy globally, from your `/usr/local/bin` directory or locally, from your project directory:
+You can use PHPloy globally, from your `/usr/local/bin` directory or locally, from your project directory:

+### Using PHPloy globally

+1. Move `phploy.phar` into `/usr/local/bin` and make it executable by running `sudo chmod +x phploy`.
+2. Run `phploy --init` in the terminal to create the `phploy.ini` file inside your project folder or create one manually.
+3. Run `phploy` in terminal.

-### Using PHPloy locally (per project)
+### Using PHPloy locally

-1. Put `phploy.phar` into your project (you can rename it to anything)
+1. Put `phploy.phar` into your project *(you can rename it to anything)*
 2. Run `phploy.phar --init` in the terminal to create a sample `phploy.ini` file or create one manually
 3. Run `php phploy.phar` in terminal

 Please note that the sample `phploy.ini` file does not contain all the possible options.
-It is ment to provide a quick setup option for a simple deployment.
+It is meant to provide a quick setup option for a simple deployment.
 For the full set of options, please see the example `phploy.ini` bellow.

-### Using PHPloy globally in Linux

-1. Drop `phploy.phar` into `/usr/local/bin` and make it executable by running `sudo chmod +x phploy`.
-2. Run `phploy --init` in the terminal to create the `phploy.ini` file inside your project folder or create one manually.
-3. Run `phploy` in terminal.

-OR

-You can add a symlink/symbolic link to `phploy.phar` in your `/usr/local/bin`, that way you can still update PHPloy, and you won't have to copy/paste new files everytime.

-You can create the symlink very easy with this command:
-`sudo ln -s ~/PHPloy/bin/phploy.phar /usr/local/bin/phploy`
-In this case, I've placed the PHPloy folder in my home directory, you can just change the path to wherever PHPloy is placed.

-Then you can run `phploy` in terminal.

 ### Installing PHPloy globally in Windows